-"TWUL/TWH Loan Agreement" means the loan agreement entered into between TWUL and TWH on the Initial Issue Date pursuant to which TWUL advanced £1,200,000,000 to TWH to assist in the partial discharge by TWH of the TWUL share acquisition purchase price payable to Parent.
+"TWUL/TWH Loan Agreement" means the loan agreement entered into between TWUL and TWH on the Initial Issue Date pursuant to which TWUL advanced $\pounds 1,200,000,000$ to TWH to assist in the partial discharge by TWH of the TWUL share acquisition purchase price payable to Parent.

-"TWUL VAT Group" means the VAT group registration with registration number GB 537 4569 15 comprising, with effect from 1 July 2007, TWUL, the Issuer, TWUCFL, TWH and Kemble Water Limited, of which TWUL is the representative member.
+"TWUL VAT Group" means the VAT group registration with registration number GB 537 4569 15.